FBSC-Hospitality-Team/Health-Checker/README.md

   4. Add your account as contributor in this repository using 'cti.grpapps-hospitality@corptech.it' account
   5. Create your own branch (DO NOT EDIT IN MAIN BRANCH)
   6. On your file explorer, choose your saved location to store the repository.
 Example: "C:\Users\JD\Documents\VSCode"
   7. Create a new folder and rename it.
-Example: "Business-Central-Automation"
+Example: "Health-Checker"
   8. Right click the created folder and click 'Open in Terminal'
-  9. Clone the repository - 'git clone https://github.com/FBSC-Hospitality-Team/Daily-Health-Checker.git'
+  9. Clone the repository - 'git clone https://github.com/FBSC-Hospitality-Team/Health-Checker.git'
   10. Open VSCode
   11. Open the created folder, should contain the folder contents
   12. Switch branch by clicking the below branch 'Main' to your created branch